-This is a where actors, like persons and companies are described.
+This is where actors, like persons and companies are described.
 The classes can be connected to any other class in the model where there is a need for describing ownership or contribution to data.
+The Agent class is specialized into Person, Organisation and Crew, used for needs of description of the data.